geriochoa/test-project/index.rst

 ^^^^^^^^^^

 Well, we can add a `link to this <https://www.wizeline.com/>`_.
-We don't have the other possibiliti of a link with title.
+We don't have the other possibility of a link with title.

 It is also possible to add `links using a reference`_.
 And links to arbitrary text withing my document, like :ref:`the top of this section <hyperlinks>`.